Introduction

 This dynamic helps explain why many people report financial caution even during periods of economic growth.
 The perception of risk does not depend only on personal experience, but also on how the economic environment is interpreted.

-Thus, the feeling of economic instability does not arise only from individual financial reality.
+Economic instability, then, does not arise only from individual financial reality.
 It is shaped by a set of factors that include the informational environment, past economic experiences, and expectations about the future.

 When these perceptions accumulate over time, the brain begins to operate under a state of constant financial vigilance, a psychological state that facilitates the emergence of the scarcity mindset.